-The Municipality analyses the terms and conditions of the transactions that give rise to its receivables in order to understand whether they arise directly from legislation or similar means, or from a separate contract concluded with a party.
-Judgement is applied in applying the principles as set out in the respective Standards of GRAP on Financial Instruments and Statutory Receivables.
+The Municipality analyses the terms and conditions of the transactions that give rise to its receivables in order arise directly from legislation or similar means, or from a separate contract concluded with a party.
+Judgem principles as set out in the respective Standards of GRAP on Financial Instruments and Statutory Receivables.